Copenhagen: In “The Danish Girl’s” Footsteps

 Charlottenborg Palace entry gates, Copenhagen

+Story and Photos by Lee Daley.
 When I sat down to watch the film, “The Danish Girl,” I had no idea it would inspire me to travel to Copenhagen where I would walk the cobbled streets and explore the same Old Town waterfront where the film’s fated artistic couple lived during the 1920s.

 Filming on site, director Tom Hooper brought Copenhagen’s Nyhavn harborfront back in time to the 1920s when the bustling dockside was replete with wooden fishing boats, their sails unfurled and spread out before the century-old houses rising above the stone streets.
 With its tall rowhouses painted in brazen blue, yellow and orange tones and its harbor filled with vintage fishing vessels, the area remains a huge draw for locals and visitors today.
 Scenes of Nyhavn appear often in the film, each time bringing that sense of magic one feels when transported back in time.